National Emblem of Libya

+Since 2011, Libya currently does not have an official national emblem.
+The Constitutional Declaration issued by the National Transitional Council in August 2011 defines the flag of Libya, but does not make any provisions for a coat of arms.

 A new biometric Libyan passport was revealed in February 2013.
 The cover of the new passport depicts a star and crescent as its central feature, as found in the flag of Libya.
 Thus, the symbol can be considered a de facto emblem for Libya.

 The Government of National Unity, established in March 2021 has adopted an official seal incorporating a crescent moon and star and the name of the state and government in Arabic.